 SentimenTrader is a site dedicated to a practical application of investor sentiment to stock, bond, and commodities markets.
 Jason Goepfert, a proponent of behavioral finance, is Sundial Capital Research’s founder.
 It’s the company behind SentimenTrader.
 They’re an investment research firm focused on applying mass psychology to financial markets.
-They say their focus is on risk management, not trying to time the markets.
+They say they focus on risk management, not trying to time the markets.
 Instead, they look for signs suggesting a timely rising or lowering of exposure.
-So basically market timing with sentiment indicators.
+So basically, market timing with sentiment indicators.
 Let’s continue with our Sentimentrader review.

 There are several ways to approach investing.
 And a combination can be (and should be) employed.
-The three primary ways are Fundamental, Technical, and Sentimental analysis.
+The three primary ways are Fundamental, Technical, and Sentimental Analysis.

 The main dashboard is for a 10,000-foot view of the market sentiment.

-There’s a Risk Summary for six classifications; Stocks Short-Term and Medium-Term, Bonds, Oil, Gold, and Agriculture.
+There’s a Risk Summary for six classifications: Stocks, Short-Term and Medium-Term, Bonds, Oil, Gold, and Agriculture.

 For anyone wanting to delve deeper into an asset class, there are indicators for stocks, bonds, commodities, and ETFs.
 This set of indicators is EXTREMELY extensive.
 Just the list of indicators for stocks has 353 different indicators.

 The further from neutral, the more extreme the indicator and the stronger the signal.
 You can sort the list.
-And if you see a lot of red or green you have multiple indicators that the tea leaves are pushing moves in one direction.
+And if you see a lot of red or green, you have multiple indicators that the tea leaves are pushing moves in one direction.

 It’s always nice to have confirmation of any trade you’re going to place.
 It helps to confirm what you see.
 And gives you confidence moving forward.

-Here’s the area that you can find personalized data for your needs.
-Those who want to set up their own combination of indicators and then backtest them can do this here.
+Here’s the area where you can find personalized data for your needs.
+Those who want to set up their combination of indicators and then backtest them can do this here.
 There are also various market overview breakdowns for the main Optimism Index (Optix) Indicators.
 It covers major markets, commodities, and currencies.

 The idea behind summery trading can be incorporated into any trader’s decision-making process.
 If you wish to do this, then SentimenTrader is undoubtedly the place to find needed information.
 And the basic membership is well worthwhile.
 Having the 10,000-foot view and ability to backtest any idea only five years with the basic membership is probably sufficient.
 Unless your entire trading style is based on sentiment.